Real Age

 Why is diversity in your diet so important?
 Choosing a diverse diet can lower your RealAge.
 If you eat items from all five food groups daily, you can be as much as five years younger than if you eat from only two food groups.
 (The five groups are breads and cereals, fruits, vegetables, dairy products, and meats and other proteins).
 It is also important not just to choose one thing from each food group but to eat diversely within each food group.
 For example, some vegetables contain lots of one nutrient and virtually none of another.
 Try to eat four servings of fruit, five servings of vegetables, and six servings of breads, cereals, or grains a day.
 These amounts will give you the vitamins and fiber you need without excess calories.
 Eat two or three servings of low-fat dairy foods and no more than two servings of protein—nuts, beans, meats, fish, or poultry—daily.

 (Wrong on "low fat" dairy once more.
-Within your normal metabolism, mainly when young, yes you can and should eat as suggested. certainly did up to age 40, and never gained an ounce.
-But you may have to adjust even at any age for some, if weight gaining is problem Keith Hunt)
+Within your normal metabolism, mainly when young, yes you can and should eat as suggested.
+I certainly did up to age 40, and never gained an ounce.
+But you may have to adjust even at any age for some, if weight gaining is a problem - Keith Hunt)

 5. Eat Your Vegetables